M4X-VOGEL/Clingonia/README.md

 ### 🛠️ Troubleshooting

-If you encounter unexpected issues, it may be due to any number of reasons.
-This is still an early version and we are hard at work at MadMotion to get our program to the next level.
-Feel free to report any issues to us so we can address them promptly.
+If you encounter unexpected issues, please report them right away.
+Your input is extremely helpful to us.

 <br>